 - Sit on the right side of the train when you go up.
 You’ll get the best views from this side.

-- Bathrooms are not available on the Jungfrau train, but there are two stops on the way up (for 5-7 minutes) where you can use the restroom.
+- Bathrooms are not available on the Jungfrau train, but in addition to the two train changes, there are two stops on the way up through the mountain (for 5-7 minutes) where you can use the restroom.

-- Train schedules are visible at Jungfraujoch, and the train departure is announced through speakers so it’s very easy.
+- Train schedules are visible at Jungfraujoch, and the train departure is announced through speakers so it’s very straightforward.

 A special thanks to Jungfrau Railways for hosting my trip to Jungfraujoch.
 Whenever I travel, there will always be full disclosure about whether my stay was sponsored.
 And even if I’m on a press trip, my view will never be swayed one way or the other.